 I’ve been a Airbnb host now for nearly a year and have had over 150 guests in that time.
-Most guests stay for only a couple of days which suits me fine as the longer guests stay I find they are more likely to hang around the house and eat smelly takeaways in the bedrooms instead of exploring the city.
+Most guests stay for only a couple of days which suits me fine as the longer the guests stay I find they are more likely to hang around the house, and eat smelly takeaways in the bedrooms, instead of exploring the city.

 Weekly and monthly rates

 I choose not to offer a weekly or monthly rate for the reason that I don’t like longer term guests.
 I don’t offer use of the kitchen or living areas in my house so guests are limited to their bedroom and a bathroom.
 My ideal guests is a tourist who has come to visit the city of London for a few days and only uses the house for a sleep and a shower.
 This means I get the house to myself for the majority of the time and wear and tear is kept to a minimum.
 The downside is a greater turnover of guests means the sheets and towels need changing more often.

 Guests will want to arrive in their own time and leave at a time that suits them.
 I have set my check-out time as 11am and my check-in as 12.
 I always ask my guests if they can give me a rough idea of what time they will be arriving but I always take their answer with a pinch of salt.
 Most guests misjudge the amount of time it will take them to arrive at my house especially those coming from the airport.
 If a guest says they will arrive at 3pm I usually expect them to arrive sometime after 4pm.
 I’m not out to rubbish my guests it’s just that most people don’t realise just how big London really is.